Disability and Accessibility

-Disability.gov is a comprehensive online resource designed to provide people with disabilities with quick and easy access to the information they need.
-With just a few clicks, the site provides access to disability-related information and programs available across the government on numerous subjects, including benefits, civil rights, community life, education, employment, housing, health, technology and transportation.
+Disability.gov is a comprehensive online resource designed to provide people with disabilities with quick and easy access to disability-related information and programs.
+The site includes information about benefits, civil rights, community life, education, employment, housing, health, technology and transportation.

-Disability.gov is the result of an Executive Memorandum issued by President George W. Bush on August 28, 2002, as part of his New Freedom Initiative which directed federal agencies to work together to build a one-stop interagency Web portal for people with disabilities, their families, employers, service providers and community members.
+Disability.gov is the result of an Executive Memorandum issued by President George W. Bush on August 28, 2002, as part of his New Freedom Initiative that directs federal agencies to work together to build a one-stop interagency web portal for people with disabilities, their families, employers, service providers, and community members.
 The website is managed by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP), in partnership with 20 other federal agencies.

 Accessibility & Compliance Issues

-To meet this commitment, we will comply with the requirements of Section 508 of the Rehabilitation Act.
-Section 508 requires that individuals with disabilities, who are members of the public seeking information or services from us, have access to and use of information and data that is comparable to that provided to the public who are not individuals with disabilities, unless an undue burden would be imposed on us.
+CNCS is compliant with the requirements of Section 508 of the Rehabilitation Act.
+Section 508 requires that individuals with disabilities, who are seeking information or services, have access to, and use of information and data that is comparable to that provided to the public who do not have disabilities, unless an undue burden would be imposed.